 Despite its central location, the east is also home to some peaceful, quiet areas to relax after some sightseeing.
 The Cuningar Loop is a new and exciting woodland park on the banks of the River Clyde, providing an opportunity to get some fresh air and relax with an extensive walking path network and riverside boardwalks.
 You could then move onto Glasgow Green, the city's oldest park that houses historic attractions like the Doulton Fountain, the largest terracotta fountain in the world, and the McLennan Arch, a stunning relic of an 18th century Glasgow building.

-The Green also regularly hosts a number of major events in the city, including the annual World Pipe Band Championships, and in June we'll see the return of the music festival TRNSMT which has headliners such as The Killers, Stereophonics, Artic Monkeys and Franz Ferdinand to name just a few - they return in July 2019.
+The Green also regularly hosts a number of major events in the city, including the annual World Pipe Band Championships, and in the summer you can enjoy the music festival TRNSMT which has headliners such as The Killers, Stereophonics, Artic Monkeys and Franz Ferdinand to name just a few - they return in July 2019.

 And once you've taken the obligatory photo, explore the city's social history at the People's Palace inside the Green, a museum that tells the story of Glasgow’s people from 1750 to the present day.
 Finish up with a coffee at the cafe inside the adjacent Winter Gardens, which is home all sorts of exotic plants! **The People’s Palace is closed for approximately 12 weeks (from December 31, 2018) to allow essential building works to be carried out as a result of the Winter Gardens closure.